 Through the neighbourhood plan, we can say what we think the CIL funds should be spent on.

-We have set out some ideas below on what the levy could be spent.
+We have set out in Policy STNP 5 the priorities for the levy.

 Community Infrastructure Levy

 The Community Infrastructure Regulations state that:

 Any monies received through the levy is meant "to support development" of the area, including funding towards "the provision, improvement, replacement, operation or maintenance of infrastructure" or "anything else that is concerned with addressing the demands that development places on an area".